 A very long time ago, I wrote a post claiming that "who vs. whom" was not actually tested on the ACT (despite the fact that "who" and "whom" do both appear as answer choices) and was soundly told off by a number of readers for posting something so blatantly inaccurate.

 So I'm going to admit I was wrong...partially.
 Yes, "whom" is sometimes the right answer.
-And yes, the ACT does often test a version of the "who vs. whom" rule, but only at a relatively superficial level, which means that if you have a reasonable knowledge of what standard English sounds like, you can probably hear the errors involving those words.
-You don't necessarily need to know anything about grammar (although of course that can't hurt).
+And yes, the ACT does often test a version of the "who vs. whom" rule, but only at a relatively superficial level.
+If you have a reasonable knowledge of what standard English sounds like, you can probably hear the errors involving those words.
+You don't necessarily need to know anything about grammar, although of course that can't hurt.

 Many people are familiar with the story of how the Pilgrim settlers met a Pawtuxet tribe member named Squanto whom befriended them, taught them how to survive in their new wilderness home, showed them how to plant crops, and acted as an interpreter with the Wampanoag tribe and its chief, Massasoit.

 A. NO CHANGE

 B. which befriended them